nomy950/RAGDocumentRetrievalChatbot/README.md

 1. **Select your documents folder**
    - Use the sidebar to paste a folder path, or
    - Upload any file from your folder (the app will auto-detect the folder)
+2. **Or paste a website URL**
+   - Enter a valid URL in the sidebar and click "Load URL"
+   - The app will fetch and process the webpage content
-2. **Click "Load Documents"**
+3. **Click "Load Documents" or "Load URL"**
-   - The app will process and embed your documents
+   - The app will process and embed your documents or webpage
-3. **Ask questions in the chat interface**
+4. **Ask questions in the chat interface**
-   - The app will answer using your documents and its prior knowledge
+   - The app will answer using your documents, the website, and its prior knowledge
-   - Source files for each answer are shown
+   - Source files or URLs for each answer are shown
-4. **Clear chat history** anytime with the sidebar button
+5. **Clear chat history** anytime with the sidebar button

 ### Supported File Types
 - `.txt`, `.md`, `.pdf`, `.py`, `.js`, `.json`, `.yaml`, `.yml`
+- Any public website URL (HTML content only)

 ---

 ## 🧠 How It Works
 - **Document Loading:** Loads and chunks all supported files in the selected folder
+- **Webpage Loading:** Fetches and parses visible text from the provided URL
 - **Embeddings:** Uses OpenAI API to create embeddings for each chunk
 - **Vector Store:** Stores embeddings in a local FAISS database
 - **Retrieval:** Finds the most relevant chunks for each question